 Then came double-boiled guinea hen soup.
 The fragrant and gamy hum of guinea chicken from Burgundy becomes greater with black truffle, Chinese celery, and organic egg, making it decadent and umami-wealthy.
 The crispy duck served to adjacent tables appeared tempting; however, given that I turned into eating solo, I went with the pyramid of pork belly.
 It changed into a great char siu construction, layered like an Aztec temple, deep mahogany in coloration, and served on minced mushrooms and spinach—an innovative and superb dish.

 To end, sago and mango pudding became true and familiarly tasty; even though priced at a hefty €13 (US$14.5), it will supply Hong Kong diners a shock.
-LiLi simply lives as much as its popularity and could without problems supply quality Cantonese eating restaurants in Hong Kong a run for his or her money.
-While Paris’ southern 13th arrondissement is domestic to the town’s Chinatown and a big wide variety of Chinese restaurants, my next stops were north of the Seine.
+Lili simply lives as much as its popularity and could, without problems, supply quality Cantonese eating restaurants in Hong Kong a run for their money.
+While Paris’ southern 13th arrondissement is domestic to the town’s Chinatown and a wide variety of Chinese restaurants, my next stops were north of the Seine.

 First up, the oddly named Carnet de Bord, meaning “log e-book.”
 It could be hard to find a much less appealing place, a few minute’s walk from the Gare Saint-Lazare railway station.
 Neighboring eating places, named Kung Fu Cuisine and Wrap n Roll, rarely stimulated self-assurance, not to say the 2 person video stores nearby.
 Carnet de Bord’s humble outside definitely states “restaurant Asiatique,” which does little to explain why it’s one of the capital’s top Sichuan eating places.
 That’s according to Parisian diners as well as Gong Li.